Corporate learning is in a transformational era

 This step is not about creating any actual learning materials.
 It is about writing, structuring, and organizing the information.
 It’s about deciding the delivery mediums, the best tools for the audience, and the specific evaluation metrics.

-Examples of learning delivery mediums could be a flipped classroom, eLearning, instructor-led training, or video-based course.
+Examples of learning delivery mediums could be a flipped classroom, eLearning like a Microsoft Power BI course, instructor-led training, or video-based course.
 Or a combination of multiple mediums.
 The learning experience designer must be able to determine which levers to pull to optimize learning.

 All the design decisions are documented into a visual representation.
 Storyboards and mood boards are created to visually explain the learning experience in full.